 Unlike most coastal stations, which operate on pagers, In order to launch within 90 seconds, Chiswick RNLI Lifeboat is manned 24 hours a day 365 days a year.
 Each 12 hour shift has a crew of 4.
-The helmsman and mechanic are normally full time, the third crewmember is normally a volunteer.
+The helmsman and mechanic are normally full time, the third and fourth crewmembers are normally volunteers.

 Around 60% of the incidents relate to people in difficulty in the water or in danger of being in the water.